 The College leadership team receives reports setting out key performance and risk indicators and considers possible control issues brought to their attention by early warning mechanisms, which are embedded within the departments and reinforced by risk awareness training.
 The College leadership team and the Audit Committee also receive regular reports from internal audit and other sources of assurance, which include recommendations for improvement.
 The Audit Committee's role in this area is confined to a high-level review of the arrangements for internal control.
-The Corporation's agenda includes a regular item for consideration of risk and control and receives reports thereon from the senior management team and the Audit Committee.
+The Corporation's agenda included a regular item for consideration of risk and control relating to Covid.
 The emphasis is on obtaining the relevant degree of assurance and not merely reporting by exception.
-At its October 2019 meeting, the Corporation carried out the annual assessment of risk for the year ended 31 July 2019 and agreed the Risk Management Register for 2019/20.
-The Risk Management Register 2019/20 had been developed from a full review of all risks updated by the management leaders for each risk and had been reviewed in detail by the Audit Committee in November 2019 and subsequently recommended by the Audit Committee for approval to the Corporation.
+At its November 2021 meeting, the Audit Committee carried out the annual assessment of risk for the year ended 31 July 2020 and agreed the Risk Management Register for 2020/21.
+The Risk Management Register 2020/21 had been developed from a full review of all risks updated by the management leaders for each risk.
+The Leadership team identified 10 High Risks with, of course, the response to Covid being of paramount importance at this point in Term 1.
+Much of the College resources are engaged in mitigating the risk of the Covid infection whilst providing good quality education.
+But the College could not lose sight of other high risks.
+A risk now elevated to high risk status is the threat of cyber-attacks which had become more frequent and sophisticated.